-The Simple and Protected GSS-API Negotiation Mechanism (SPNEGO) Extension is an extension to [RFC4178] that specifies a negotiation mechanism for the Generic Security Service Application Program Interface (GSS-API), as specified in [RFC2743].
+The Simple and Protected Generic Security Service Application Program Interface Negotiation Mechanism (SPNEGO): Microsoft Extension is an extension to [RFC4178] that provides a negotiation mechanism for the Generic Security Service Application Program Interface (GSS-API), as specified in [RFC2743].
 SPNEGO provides a framework for two parties that are engaged in authentication to select from a set of possible authentication mechanisms, in a manner that preserves the opaque nature of the security protocols to the application protocol that uses SPNEGO.
 SPNEGO was first defined in [RFC2478], which has been superseded by [RFC4178].